-Taste of Syracuse: Central New York’s BEST Food Festival
+A Guide to Taste of Syracuse 2022: Central New York’s Best Food Festival

 June 6, 2019

-Glazed & Confused Donuts debuted on opening day of Taste of Syracuse in 2017, with their “Dizzy Pig”, a maple bacon bourbon donut.
-They knew what they were doing because it was the PERFECT thing for National Donut Day (and will be again this year!).
-Everyone was pleased to find that the sample was an entire donut, not just a typical small sample piece.
-Props to Glazed & Confused!
-They were so successful, it gave them the boost they needed to open up their brick & mortar shop.
-It’s now one of the most famous eateries in Syracuse and regularly has celebrity visitors!
+Glazed & Confused Donuts debuted on opening day of Taste of Syracuse in 2017.
+Appropriately so, since the first Friday in June is National Donut Day.
+Their dish?
+The “Dizzy Pig”, a maple bacon bourbon donut.
+Yes, it is as good as it sounds.
+That first year, they were so successful it gave them the boost they needed to open up their brick & mortar shop.
+It’s now one of the most famous eateries in Syracuse and regularly has celebrity visitors.

 Another favorite of mine are the risotto bombs from Peppino’s.
 Oh my goodness they are yummy, perfectly covered in marinara.
 Better yet, give me five.
 Please and thank you.

 If you call a food item a “bomb”, it gets all the attention!
-This one is packed with meat and wrapped in bacon! *Not vegetarian friendly*
+This one is packed with meat and wrapped in bacon.

 Garlic Parm Pierogies